By now, the Fairfield County State's Attorney's office must know about this blog I started a little while ago. Time for another death threat:

 Frank Garr: "Maybe one of these days.
 It's not exactly the sort of conversation you want to have with your boss.
 About the crow..."

 James T. Shearin: "Yes, I almost forgot.
 I might be able to come up with one.
 We have contacts.
 Sometimes we have one for emergencies.
 I'll be back in touch."

 Frank Garr: "A sparrow will do.
 We're getting desperate.
 See what you can do."

 James T. Shearin: "10-4, Frank.
 One bird coming up for the bird brains."

 - Henry Berry

-- I'm self-employed in the interrelated fields of publishing and writing.
-I have done work as a ghostwriter, book reviewer, publishing newsletter columnist, freelance editor, writer, publicist, creative writing teacher, publisher, literary agent, and consultant for authors and small, entrepreneurial publishers.
-I've written a book titled FROM REVOLUTION TO FADS - THE PROGRESS OF MODERNITY published with iUniverse.
+- For over 20 years, I've been active in the field of finding, evaluating, purchasing, researching, and marketing notable ephemera of historical, cultural, literary, and biographical interest.
+My interest in and knowledge of ephemera grew out of my many years of self-employed in the interrelated fields of publishing and writing.
+I have done work as a ghostwriter, book reviewer, freelance editor, writer, publicist, creative writing teacher, publisher, literary agent, and consultant for authors and small, entrepreneurial publishers.
+In the 1980s, I did a monthly news and marketing column for the newsletter of the small-press association COSMEP.
 I have degrees in philosophy and English from Fairfield University and Georgetown University.
-I am also involved in the antiquarian book trade.